-Lucky enough to spot some fresh ume plums at your local grocery stores or farmers markets?
-Here are 5 delicious ume plum recipes that you and your family (including kids) would love!
+Lucky enough to spot some fresh ume plums at your local grocery stores or farmers’ markets?
+Here are 6 delicious ume plum recipes that you and your family (including kids) would love!

 Ume (梅) or Japanese plums come into season bright green and firm.
-When they are ripen, the skins aglow in yellowish peach blush.
-Often referred to as plum, ume are actually apricot, and they are most commonly used to make umeboshi (salted pickled plum) and plum wine (umeshu).
+When they are ripened, the skins aglow in yellowish peach blush.
+Often referred to as plum, ume are actually apricots, and they are most commonly used to make umeboshi (salted pickled plum) and plum wine (umeshu).

-You can learn more about ume on this post, but before it’s too late, let’s take advantage of these precious spring treasure and make some delicious ume treats at home!
+You can learn more about ume on this post, but before it’s too late, let’s take advantage of these precious spring treasures and make some delicious ume treats at home!

 Where to Buy Ume Plums

 Make this traditional Japanese liqueur at home by steeping fresh ume in shochu (or vodka) and sugar.
-The process takes only 3 ingredients and 15 minutes active time.
-The rest of the work is to be patient and let the plum wine ferment for 6 months or up to 1 year before you enjoy!
-Homemade umeshu is delightful and you can serve it chilled, room temperature, or even hot in the winter.
+The process takes only 3 ingredients and 15 minutes of active time.
+The rest of the work is to be patient and let the plum wine ferment for 6 months or up to 1 year before you enjoy it!
+Homemade umeshu is delightful and you can serve it chilled, at room temperature, or even hot in the winter.

 Fruity, tart, sweet, and aromatic, Ume Plum Syrup makes a truly special, one-of-a-kind drink in the summer.
 You can also use the syrup to make shaved ice, cider, or even salad dressing!